Battle of Carfax: Aftermath

 Basil Murray and Bernard Floud were subsequently tried for breach of the peace.
-Flood's case was dismissed but Murray was fined in a proceeding described by Isaiah Berlin and Maurice Bowra as a miscarriage of justice.
+Floud's case was dismissed but Murray was fined in a proceeding described by Isaiah Berlin and Maurice Bowra as a miscarriage of justice.

 Although the physical violence during the Battle of Carfax was minor and paled in comparison to similar events such as the Battle of Cable Street, the aftermath was a disaster for the BUF, destroying their reputation among Oxford's residents and crippling the BUF's ability to openly organise in the city.
 The aftermath of the Battle of Carfax also resulted in an increase in cooperation between various left-wing movements across Oxford.

 The long-term result of the Battle of Carfax was a sharp decline in support for fascism throughout Oxford, many of whom opposed the violent tactics of the British Union of Fascists.
-This decline in the public support for fascism in Oxford was hastened by the fascist uprising in Spain which sparked the beginning of the Spanish Civil War (1936-1939) only several months after the Battle of Carfax, and further declined following local aid campaigns for Spain and the arrival of Spanish refugees.
+This decline in the public support for fascism in Oxford was hastened by the fascist uprising in Spain which sparked the beginning of the Spanish Civil War (1936–1939) only several months after the Battle of Carfax, and further declined following local aid campaigns for Spain and the arrival of Spanish refugees.

 By 1939 the BUF had entirely retreated from the city's working class population and retreated to the privacy of Oxford University.
 Soon afterwards came the beginning of the Second World War which practically ended fascist politics in Oxford.
 Mosley and other leading British fascists were then interned under Defence Regulation 18B.
 However, fascist movements began to reemerge in Oxford during the late 1940s.